 (1) In this regulation —

-“cooling-off period” means the period referred to in subregulation (3);
+cooling-off period means the period referred to in subregulation (3);

-“door to door contract” means a standard form contract that is entered into as a result of door to door trading.
+door to door contract means a standard form contract that is entered into as a result of door to door trading.

 (2) For the purposes of the definition of “door to door contract” in subregulation (1), a contract is entered into as a result of door to door trading if the conditions referred to in clause 2.5(4) of the code of conduct are satisfied in respect of the contract.